 Ticketed dinner events are a good way to raise money for your church while offering a service to your members.
 Spaghetti dinners, fish fries, potlucks, and low-country boils are all popular versions of this concept, but the possibilities are endless!

-Encouraging diners to buy their tickets in advance can help you keep costs to a minimum, and it gives parents and families a chance to take a night off from cooking and doing dishes.
+Encouraging diners to buy their tickets in advance can help you keep costs to a minimum, and it gives families a chance to take a night off from cooking and doing dishes.
 Consider allowing people to eat at the church or take their food to go so people can plan their week accordingly.

 Offer Babysitting Nights